 V1+V2=8+4=12 VV_1 + V_2 = 8 + 4 = 12\ \mathrm{V}

-This example shows the main series idea clearly: the charge is the same on each ideal capacitor, but the voltage divides according to the capacitances.
-The smaller capacitance gets the larger voltage drop.
+matches the source.
+The charge is the same on each ideal series capacitor, but the voltage divides by capacitance, and the smaller capacitance takes the larger drop.

-• Using Q=CVQ = CV without checking that the capacitor is being modeled as an ideal linear capacitor.
+• Step 1 (model): Using Q=CVQ = CV without confirming an ideal linear capacitor.

 Where Capacitors Are Used

-Change the example to two equal capacitors in series, or move the same two capacitors into parallel, and predict what stays the same before you calculate.
-If you want to check your reasoning against a similar solved setup, try your own version in GPAI Solver.
+To practice, change the example to two equal capacitors in series, or move the same two into parallel, and predict what stays the same before you calculate.

 Need help with a problem?